-Hitler with Nukes
+Hitler with Nukes?

 Conclusion

-In conclusion I would like to commend the McGill Summer school, led for so long by Dr. Joe Mullholland, for the quality of their organisation and their selection of topics, speakers, chairs, moderators, and interviewers.
+In conclusion, I would like to commend the McGill Summer school, led for so long by Dr. Joe Mullholland, for the quality of their organisation and their selection of topics, speakers, chairs, moderators, and interviewers.
 Prof. Brigid Laffan, Mark Little, Prof. Ciaran Martin, Lynette Fay, Noel Doran, Prof. Hannah Daly, Sarah Carey, John O’Brennan and Prof. Robert Schmuhl as well as the aforementioned speakers were all outstanding in this regard.
 It was perhaps a little too much of a talk shop, with sparing use of audio visual aids, or other media such as film, music, art and humour.
 Some panels were perhaps a little too academic and monochrome with a lack of active dissent and controversy to provoke engagement and discussion.
 But some very important issues were raised, and particularly the question of whether we are on the brink of the abyss or of great new opportunities.

 Where Trump excels is in his ability to appeal to the visceral fears and concerns of his base and appear the strong man who can relieve them of their problems.
 The image of him raising his fist and shouting “fight, fight, fight” having just been shot at may come to be the defining icon of this election – now available on Trump endorsed expensive posters, T-shirts, sneakers, and other merchandise.
 Not since Goebbels have we seen such a master of propaganda and not since Hitler someone with such an ability to appeal to the emotions of those who feel life is giving them a raw deal.
 The problem is that unlike Hitler he will have access to the nuclear button even if he is not be prepared to lift a finger to help Europe.